BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 Théodore BURSCHÉ was born about 1730 in ex Calmus and died Jan 29 1808.
 His occupation in 1755 was: cowherd.
 He married Madeleine KRUCHTEN about 1755.
 She was born about 1733.
 Their children were:

-2. Nicolas BIRGEN, b.
+3. Nicolas BIRGEN, b.
 1765, ex Calmus.
 He married Elisabeth STEPHES on Jan 7 1789 in Septfontaines.
 She was born about 1765 in Brouch, canton Mersch, the daughter of Jacques STEPHEN and Jeanne KLEINER.
 They had no known children.

-3. Dominique BURSCHÉ BIRGEN, b Aug 18 1779 in Septfontaines and died Mar 29 1850 in Eschdorf.
+4. Dominique BURSCHÉ (BIRGEN, BIRCHEN) b Aug 18 1779 in Septfontaines and died Mar 29 1850 in Eschdorf.
 His occupation was: shoemaker.
 He married Elisabeth LUX on May 16 1810 in Bourscheid.
 She was the daughter of Nicolas LUCAS and Anne PENNING.
 She was born Sep 20 1773 in Obermertzig, and died Dec 19 1848 in Eschdorf.
 Note here that LUCAS changed to LUX.
 Dominique and Elisabeth had one child, Jean BIRCHEN, born Sep 22 1807, at Michelau, died Jun 10 1876 at Eschdorf.
 His occupation was also: shoemaker.
 See The family of Dominique BIRGEN below

-The family of Jean BIRGEN (A)
+(A) The family of Jean BIRCHEN

-Jean Birgen and Anne Marie NELIS had one son, also Jean BIRGEN
+Jean BIRGEN and Anne Marie NELIS had one son, also Jean BIRGEN

 Jean BIRGEN was born Nov 1 1777 in Useldange.
 As of 1814 he resided in Lultzhausen and worked as a Tagelöhner (day-laborer.)
 On Oct 12 1814, in Heiderscheidergrund (Heiderscheid-Fond,) he married Catherine KLEIN, born Jun 2 1786 in Heiderscheidergrund, the daughter of Mathieu KLEIN and Barbe SPIRKEL.
 Jean BIRGEN died Nov 11 1830 in Heiderscheidergrund.
 Catherine died after 1841.